 Pertussis is a bacterial infection.
 It is also called whooping cough.
 The bacteria invade the lining of the respiratory tract and may block your airways.

 Pertussis is highly contagious, and in some cases, serious.
-Pertussis is treated with antibiotics.
+Antibiotics are used with pertussis.

 Pertussis is caused by specific bacteria.
 It is spread by: